pacphi/make-onboarding-suck-less/scripts/tanzu/aws/APP.md

 # Implementing Continuous Application Deployment

+We'll start with the assumption [you have already published an image](TBS.md#save-a-container-image) that you want to deploy.

+Now we're going to walk thru the process of how to setup continuous deployment.

 We're going to leverage the App spec of [kapp-controller](https://carvel.dev/kapp-controller/docs/latest/app-spec/) to do it!

 First we need to target a workload cluster.